danielpetrov18/Evaluation-Approaches-for-Retrieval-Augmented-Generation-RAG-/Readme.md

    ./setup.sh #<= will create a virtual environment (eval)

-   cd ragas-eval
+   cd ragas_eval

    # Open the `generate` notebook
    # Select the kernel (eval)
    # Follow along the instructions, documentation and code
    ```

-- Do have in mind that this notebook **DOESN'T** generate the **full** dataset.
+- Do have in mind that **RAGAs DOESN'T** generate the **full** dataset.
 It will generate **goldens** - entries consisting of `user_input`, `reference` (expected output) and `reference_contexts`.
+The rest needs to be filled out by you, either using [R2R](https://r2r-docs.sciphi.ai/introduction) or your own **RAG** pipeline with any framework you like.

-For all experiments I've used the same `model` and `temperature` values: **llama3.1:8b-instruct-q4_1** and **0.0** respectively.
+- For the generation of goldens for all experiments I've used the same `model` and `temperature` values: **llama3.1:8b-instruct-q4_1** and **0.0** respectively.
 The reason is to try to create synthetic datasets that are as uniform as possible and try to avoid noise.

 - For completing the synthetic dataset, i.e. adding the `response` (LLM response) and `retrieved_contexts` the `model` and `temperature` will depend on the corresponding experiment.

 - With all of that in mind, one could generate various of datasets and test various configurations.
-Each dataset will be saved locally under `evaluation/ragas_eval/datasets`.
+Each dataset will be saved locally under `evaluation/ragas_eval/datasets` by default.

+- If you already have a dataset of your own, ensure that you properly match fields to the ones expected by **RAGAs** metrics or the other frameworks during evaluation.

-- Alternatively, one could make use of the `generate` notebook under `evaluation/deepeval-eval`, however I suggest the **RAGAs** approach since it's more customizable.
+- Alternatively, one could make use of the `generate` notebook under `evaluation/deepeval_eval`, however I suggest the **RAGAs** approach since it's more customizable.

 ### Evaluation